What to Do If You're Unable to Pay Rent for Your Apartment

 Should I Have a Backup Plan?

-If you aren’t sure whether or not you will be evicted, and you couldn’t make rent, you need to take a look at a Plan B.
+If you aren't sure whether or not you will be evicted and can't make rent, you need to look at a Plan B.

 Ideally, you may get some aid from Social Services that could let you keep your place.